jooqw/ikiconv/README.md

 https://github.com/m35/jpsxdec

 ## Requirements for linux:
+- you need to have an "out" folder
 - Use `sudo pacman -S ffmpeg`and `sudo pacman -S sox` to install everything
+- put jpsxdec folder in the same place as the .sh
 - Name the jpsxdec folder exactly `jpsxdec_v2.0`

 ## Requirements for windows: